gduverger/multifamily-pro-forma-guide/part1-top-metrics.md

 **Key Terms**
 - **Net operating income (NOI)**: income after operating expenses, before debt service and taxes.
 - **Debt service**: scheduled annual mortgage payments.
+- **Underwritten NOI**: the NOI figure the lender chooses to use for their underwriting, which may be lower than the sponsor’s pro forma NOI.
+Lenders often apply haircuts (conservative adjustments) to rents (assume slightly lower rents or slower lease-up), other income (discount things like parking, storage, or one-time fees), vacancy (assume higher vacancy than current/projected), expenses (pad operating costs upward).
+- **Sponsor**: the deal’s owner/operator (the GP, General Partner).

 **Formula**
 ```math